Nude Art

 detail of the painting #mydressmychoice by michael armitage

 I needed a collection of seedy, smirking, sweaty middle aged men to fill the background – all dressed in suits with patent leather shoes.
 So who could I choose?
-That was easy; you can find them everywhere: A disgraced politician; a Prince of the Realm; convicted sex offenders.
+That was easy; you can find them everywhere: A disgraced politician; a Prince of the Realm; convicted sex offenders Harvey Weinstein and Jeffrey Epstein.
 I even added my own likeness, leering in the top left, standing next to someone wearing a mask, who could well be you.

-detail from the painting men in suits, with harvey weinstein, jeffery epstein and prince andrew
+closeup detail of men in suits, with jeffrey epstein and harvey weinstein

 The problem with this painting was that it had originally been intended as part of a larger composition with a different story.
 I abandoned that project, after spending an awful lot of time and money on it – it just didn’t work visually when I scaled it up to full size.
 But I did like this particular section, and the sentiment it evoked.
 And so I continued working on it.
-For four years.
-And then I saw Michael Armitage’s painting, and I knew how to fix these figures of mine.
+For four whole years.
+But still it didn’t work.
+And then I saw Michael Armitage’s painting, and I knew how to fix it.

 So, after nearly four years of frustratingly little progress, it turned out to be quite easy to finish the painting in the end.
 Below is a short video of me adding the figures to the background.